phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 The SwDA is incomplete, it only contains labels for about half of the Switchboard dataset.
 Because we wanted to use as much training data as possible, we had to identify utterances as backchannels just by their text.
 As can be seen in @tbl:bcs, the SwDA also has some silence utterances marked as backchannels, as well as only laughter and noise, which we can't distinguish from normal silence, so we ignore them altogether.
-We manually removed some requests for repetition like “excuse me” from the SwDA list, and added some other utterances that were missing from the SwDA transcriptions but present in the original transcriptions, by going through the most common utterances and manually selecting those that seemed relevant, including but not limited to ‘um-hum yeah’, ‘absolutely’, ‘right uh-huh’.
+We manually removed some requests for repetition like (e.g. “excuse me”) from the SwDA list, and added some other utterances that were missing from the SwDA transcriptions but present in the original transcriptions, by going through the most common utterances and manually selecting those that seemed relevant, including but not limited to "um-hum yeah", "absolutely", "right uh-huh".

 In total we now had a list of 161 distinct backchannel utterances.
 The most common backchannels in the data set are “yeah”, “um-hum”, “uh-huh” and “right”, adding up to 41860 instances or 68% of all extracted backchannel phrases.

-The transcriptions also contain markers indicating laughter while talking (e.g. "i didn't think that well we wouldn't still be [laughter-living] [laughter-here] so ..."), laughter on its own (`[laughter]`), noise markers (`[noise]`) for microphone crackling or similar and markers for different pronunciations (for example "mhh-kay" is transcribed as `okay_1`).
+The transcriptions also contain markers indicating laughter while talking (e.g. `i didn't think that well we wouldn't still be [laughter-living] [laughter-here] so ...`), laughter on its own (`[laughter]`), noise markers (`[noise]`) for microphone crackling or similar, and markers for different pronunciations (for example "mhh-kay" is transcribed as `okay_1`).
 To select which utterances should be categorized as backchannels and used for training, we first filter noise and other markers from the transcriptions (e.g. `[laughter-yeah] okay_1 [noise]` becomes `yeah okay`) and then compare the resulting text to our list of backchannel phrases.

-Some utterances such as “uh” can be both backchannels and speech disfluencies.
+Some utterances such as _uh_ can be both backchannels and speech disfluencies.
 For example: "... pressed a couple of the buttons up in the / uh / the air conditioning panel i think and uh and it reads out codes that way".
 Note that the first _uh_ is it's own utterance and would thus be seen by our extractor as a backchannel.
-The second occurrence of "uh" has normal speech around in the same utterance it so we would already ignore it.
+The second occurrence of _uh_ has normal speech around in the same utterance it so we would already ignore it.
 We only want those utterances that are actual backchannels, so after filtering by utterance text we only choose those that have either silence or another backchannel before them.

 This gives us the following selection algorithm:
 ```python